-1550s, from Middle French cube (13c.) and directly from Latin cubus, from Greek kybos "a six-sided die," used metaphorically of dice-like blocks of any sort, also "cake; piece of salted fish; vertebra," of uncertain origin.
+1550s, "regular geometric body with six square faces," also "product obtained by multiplying the square of a quantity by the quantity itself," from Middle French cube (13c.) and directly from Latin cubus, from Greek kybos "a six-sided die," used metaphorically of dice-like blocks of any sort, also "cake; piece of salted fish; vertebra," of uncertain origin.
 Beekes points out that "words for dice are often loans" and that "the Lydians claimed to have invented the game" of kybos.
-The mathematical sense is from 1550s in English (it also was in the ancient Greek word: the Greeks threw with three dice; the highest possible roll was three sixes).

-1580s in the mathematical sense; 1947 with meaning "cut in cubes," from cube (n.).
+1580s in the mathematical sense "to raise to the third power" (in Middle English the verb was cubiken, mid-15c.); 1947 with the meaning "cut in cubes," from cube (n.).
 The Greek verbal derivatives from the noun all referred to dice-throwing and gambling.
 Related: Cubed; cubing.

 Web design and development by MaoningTech.